kubermatic/docs/content/kubermatic/v2.14/installation/install_kubermatic/_index.en.md

 helm upgrade --tiller-namespace kubermatic --install --values YOUR_VALUES_YAML_PATH --namespace cert-manager cert-manager charts/cert-manager/ helm upgrade --tiller-namespace kubermatic --install --values YOUR_VALUES_YAML_PATH --namespace oauth oauth charts/oauth/
 ```

+Please, make sure that the `cert-manager` is available, before continuing and installing `oauth`, by waiting a minute for its pods to be running (see: *Validation* section below).

 #### Validation